 - a combination of the above.

 In this video, adolescent psychiatrist Sloane Madden talks about treating teenagers, particularly those with chronic conditions.
-He says illness and medication can impact on mental health.
-He tells us how someone might be referred to an adolescent psychiatrist, and about the way he works with teenagers and their families.
+He says illness and medication can impact on teenage mental health.
+He explains how someone might be referred to an adolescent psychiatrist, and about the way he works with teenagers and their families.

 Social workers and teenage mental health

 You and your child might see a social worker if you need help finding your way through the services system or getting in touch with community resources and support networks.

 A social worker might also work as a case manager for your child, helping him connect with appropriate organisations and therapies.
 Some social workers can also offer therapy treatments for your child and your family.

 This video features a social worker talking about working with teenagers.
 He uses family therapy so everyone in the family has a chance to share their concerns.
 If you have a young person who needs support for mental health, a social worker with experience in family therapy might be able to help you.